B2dfir/gcp_timeliner/ReadMe.md

 All conditions must match for a map to be applied.

 ### Fields
-Fields define which json values should be included in each csv field.
-Multiple values can be inserted into one csv field by separating two json fields with a comma.
+Fields define which json values should be included in each output field.
+Multiple values can be inserted into one output field by separating two json fields with a comma.

 E.g.
 ```